BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [**ARMY BONUS**]

-[*"Thrór ruled with utter surety, never doubting his house would endure" — Friendly Erebor Dwarf models count as being in range of a banner if Thrór is within
+[*"ThrÃ³r ruled with utter surety, never doubting his house would endure" â€” Friendly Erebor Dwarf models count as being in range of a banner if ThrÃ³r is within
 6".*]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image30.jpeg)

 [**HEROES OF THE ARMY OF
-THRÓR**]
+THRÃ“R**]

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image31.jpeg)

 [**120 POINTS**]

-[***THRÓR.***]
+[***THRÃ“R.***]

-[**DWARF, EREBOR, INFANTRY, HERO — HERO OF
+[**DWARF, EREBOR, INFANTRY, HERO â€” HERO OF
 LEGEND**]

-[*Perhaps the greatest king of his Age, Thrór was a Dwarf lord of unparalleled riches and grandeur.
-From his mountain fastness, Thrór ruled generously and justly and his armies patrolled the great east-west roads, ensuring wealth and peace for all.
-Eventually, Thrór's vast treasure hoard brought with it the Dragon-sickness known to plague the line of Durin, and ultimately, the attentions of the great Fire-drake, Smaug, who wrought fiery ruin upon the Dwarven King's hold.
-Even in the years of his exile from The Lonely Mountain, however, Thrór remained a powerful lord, and the armies of the Dwarves joined him at the ill-fated Battle of Moria.*]
+[*Perhaps the greatest king of his Age, ThrÃ³r was a Dwarf lord of unparalleled riches and grandeur.
+From his mountain fastness, ThrÃ³r ruled generously and justly and his armies patrolled the great east-west roads, ensuring wealth and peace for all.
+Eventually, ThrÃ³r's vast treasure hoard brought with it the Dragon-sickness known to plague the line of Durin, and ultimately, the attentions of the great Fire-drake, Smaug, who wrought fiery ruin upon the Dwarven King's hold.
+Even in the years of his exile from The Lonely Mountain, however, ThrÃ³r remained a powerful lord, and the armies of the Dwarves joined him at the ill-fated Battle of Moria.*]